Saint Augustine

 As the largest parish in Marion County and the region’s deanery parish, St. Augustine is a leader in ministry and service.
 Excellent Sunday liturgical celebrations are the hallmark of the parish.
 As visible signs of its stewardship, St. Augustine has many programs and ministries, especially for the poor.
 Formation and education programs for all ages are major priorities; the elementary school is the only Catholic school left in the county.

-Parishioners of St. Augustine, numbering over 2,700, are a people of great faith and tradition with a loving devotion to the Eucharist.
-Parish life is sustained by the power of the Holy Spirit with Jesus as the model.
+The almost 1500 parishioners of St. Augustine are a people of great faith and tradition with a loving devotion to the Eucharist.
+St. Augustine celebrated its bicentennial in 2015.
+Our parish life is sustained by the power of the Holy Spirit with Jesus as the model.